← All help articles

 • A Status filter dropdown.
 Narrow the list to a particular pipeline status, for example only Confirmed events, or only Enquiry events.
 The available statuses are Enquiry, Tentative, Confirmed, Cancelled, and Completed.

 • A pager at the bottom.
 The list shows 25 events per page.
-Most planners never see the pager because their next thirty days fits on a single screen, but it's there for the long tail.
+Most venues never see the pager because their next thirty days fits on a single screen, but it's there for the long tail.

 • Your email address.
 A read-only label so you can confirm which account you're signed in as.
 Useful if you have a couple of accounts open in different browsers.

 • Sign out.
+Self-explanatory.

 The verify-email banner